cxing-blip/CSC120-FinalProject/cheatsheet.md

-This cheatsheet lists the playable commands, important item types, and the spoiler section describing victory conditions and special rooms.
+This cheatsheet lists the commands for players, important item types, and victory conditions and special rooms.

-Tip: You can implement a `HELP` or `CHEATSHEET` in-game command to print this content during play.

----

-# Controls & Commands

-All player input is case-insensitive.
+1. Commands for Players

 Enter one of the commands below on your turn.

 - move
 	- Description: Move to a connected room.